zistro/i3fornoob/README.md

 I will try to make this as simple as possible.

 # Lesgooo
+* Install i3wm with archinstall select i3 in profiles section and for audio select pipewire

 * Install an AUR helper.
 I will reccomend paru
   ```